-The input is factual tabular data that is truthful and unambiguous.
-The output is the graphical encoding of this data that imposes a subjective interpretation on this truth that inescapably introduces a certain degree of decoding error.
+The input is the factual tabular data that is truthful and unambiguous.
+The output is the graphical encoding of this data.
+The data graph is a subjective interpretation on this truth that inescapably introduces a certain degree of decoding error.

-The information produced by this interpretation depends on the accuracy in decoding the graph.
-Therefore, unlike the data, the graphical output is subject to an estimation error from the user decoding perspective.
-This error can be quantified in terms of how accurately we decode the key objective due to the encoding choices and the effect of our limited visual perception.
+The error produced by this graphical interpretation depends on the accuracy of a user decoding the graph.
+Therefore, unlike the data, the graphical output is subject to an estimation error from the user perspective.
+This error can be quantified in terms of how accurately we decode the key graph objective due to the encoding choices and the limitations in our visual perception.

 Jacques Bertin was the first to develop a cohesive theoretical framework for data graphing, and collected his thoughts in the impressive 1967 volume on the Semiology of Graphics.
 This work is the main source of inspiration for the Graph Workflow model.
 One of Bertin’s most important contributions to the theory of graphics is the separation of quantified information (data) from the method that is employed for its visualisation, hence the description of data graphing as an information system.